Finding A Sustainable Solution

 The current healthcare system has adopted a multi-payers approach and we probably will continue to adopt this system.
-There are of course other financial funding from government and charities where rare disease patient can tap on.
-Therefore, we would like to discuss on the reimbursement within our healthcare framework so that you have a better understanding on how each works and how much support a rare disease patient received during hospitalisation*:
+There is of course other financial funding from the government and charities that rare disease patients can tap on.
+Therefore, we would like to discuss the reimbursement within our healthcare framework so that you have a better understanding of how each works and how much support a rare disease patient received during hospitalization*:

 1. MediShield Life coverage

-MediSave withdrawal limits were set at $450.00 per day for hospitalisation and we are not allow to utilise any amount we wanted.
-As parents, we have to reserve MediSave for our own use, my child’s need and even for our parents’ needs in the event if we are admitted to the hospital.
+MediSave withdrawal limits were set at $450.00 per day for hospitalization and we are not allowed to utilize any amount we wanted.
+As parents, we have to reserve MediSave for our own use, my child’s need, and even for our parents’ needs in the event, we are admitted to the hospital.
 Eg. I have a lump sum of $45,000 in MediSave, it will only last me 100 admissions…

-As an endowment fund, interest income generated from the capital sum are allocated to approved healthcare institutions , for them to assist with the medical bill payments of needy patients.
+As an endowment fund, interest income generated from the capital sum is allocated to approved healthcare institutions, for them to assist with the medical bill payments of needy patients.

 …… From MOH’s website

-The term ‘needy patients’ is not clearly defined…
+The definition of ‘needy patients’ is not clearly defined…

 4. MAF Plus (Medication Assistance Fund Plus)